Aquanty/rtd-hgs/docs/source/index.rst

 Heat Transfer
 ^^^^^^^^^^^^^

-Transport ! input ! heat transfer Heat transfer To enable heat transfer, you must define the temperature species in the solute definition block as described in Chapter :ref:`sec:solute-definition` .
-The thermal properties of the solids are specified in the material property file.
+| Transport ! input ! heat transfer Heat transfer To enable heat
+  transfer, you must define the temperature species in the solute definition block as described in Chapter :ref:
+| .
+The thermal properties of the solids are specified in the material
+  property file.
 The following instructions can be used to control the heat transfer solution:

 --------------